rajeshrinet/pyross/README.md

 ## Contact

 The authors are part of [The Rapid Assistance in Modelling the Pandemic (RAMP)](https://royalsociety.org/news/2020/03/urgent-call-epidemic-modelling/) taskforce at the University of Cambridge.
+In alphabetical order, we are: [R. Adhikari](https://github.com/ronojoy), [Austen Bolitho](https://github.com/TakodaS), [Julian Kappler](https://github.com/juliankappler), [Irene Li](https://github.com/Irene-Li), [Benjamin Remez](https://github.com/BenjaminRemez) and [Rajesh Singh](https://github.com/rajeshrinet).

 Please first [read the wiki](https://github.com/rajeshrinet/pyross/wiki) and  then only [open an issue](https://github.com/rajeshrinet/pyross/issues), in preference to emailing us with queries.
 Issues can be shared with others with similar queries and you help the user community by communicating through issues.
 Thank you!

-The authors, in alphabetic order, are: [R. Adhikari](https://github.com/ronojoy), [Austen Bolitho](https://github.com/TakodaS), [Julian Kappler](https://github.com/juliankappler), [Irene Li](https://github.com/Irene-Li), [Benjamin Remez](https://github.com/BenjaminRemez) and [Rajesh Singh](https://github.com/rajeshrinet).

 ## Publications